sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 Required configuration to enable this feature is as part of FRR.
 The following shows the basic configuration of FRR:

-As part of bgp, two CLi knob are used:
-1. "send-extra-data" is an existing CLI allows BGP to send extra opaque data to Zebra.
+Three CLI changes are used:
+1. "frr fabric-mode voq" is a new CLI that controls VOQ fabric behavior in zebra and in bgpd.
+2. "host-routes-enable" is a new CLI that causes zebra to maintain host routes for connected hosts on specific interfaces.
-2. "redistribute adjacency" is a new CLI used to advertise adjacency route to BGP.
+3. "redistribute adjacency" is a new CLI used to advertise adjacency routes to BGP.
 ```
+frr fabric-mode voq

 bgp
-  send-extra-data zebra ## existing CLI being reuse

   address-family ipv4 unicast
     redistribute adjacency ## new CLI
   exit-address-family